KrisPiters/ros_workshop/exercises/part1.md

 All commands support *tab-completion*, that is, as soon as you press the *TAB* key, Ubuntu or ROS tries to complete what you have already typed.

 You can walk through previously entered commands using the *arrow keys*.
-A previously entered command can be modified and / or re-executed by pressing the *ENTER* key.
+A previously entered command can be modified and/or re-executed by pressing the *ENTER* key.

-You can stop a program by tapping *CTRL-C* in the relevant terminal window.
-You can also close the entire terminal window.
+You can stop a program by tapping *CTRL-C* in the relevant terminal window or close the entire terminal window.

+Copy-pasting text from and to a terminal can be done using *CTRL-SHIFT-C* and *CTRL-SHIFT-V*.

-Some commonly used Linux commands if you work with ROS:
+Some commonly used Linux commands when working with ROS:

 - *cd* or *cd ~* (go to your home directory)
 - *cd ~/catkin_ws* (go to the top of your workspace, here you have to do *catkin_make* to build your ros packages)